helidon-io/helidon-labs/hols/grafana/README.md

 1. Click the Grafana menu icon on the left to get the menu.
 2. Click on Add new data source
 3. Search for Prometheus and click on the `Prometheus` data source, then `Add new data source`.
-Ensure that the Connection URL is correct for your instance of Prometheus.
+Ensure that the Connection URL is correct for your instance of Prometheus. **Make sure this is set as default**.
 4. Repeat the above for Loki.

 The ports used by Loki and Prometheus should be the default ports.